Release Date: 19 December 2017

 “Crimes involving suspects on powered 2 wheel vehicles have been a significant problem across London this year and this has included outer boroughs such as Richmond upon Thames.
 Significant attention is being paid to this problem including crime prevention, partnership work and proactive operations.

 “Theft from motor vehicles remains the main offence targeted this way and we strongly advise that nothing be left on display in a vehicle even if left for a short period.
-We also advise owners of powered two-wheelers to make sure they are locked securely to minimize risk of theft, and that information is passed to police so that we can be most effective in combatting this crime and bringing offenders to justice.”
+We also advise owners of powered two-wheelers to make sure they are locked securely to minimize risk of theft, and that information is passed to police so that we can be most effective in combating this crime and bringing offenders to justice.”

 If you have any information/intelligence that could help the Police make the borough safer in regards to Crime or Antisocial behaviour, with these types of vehicles involved, we encourage you to contact them directly or get in touch with “Crimestoppers” by calling 0800 555 111 or via their website.